blar2x/new_dice_game/README.md

 # new_dice_game

---dice game for school project
+--dice game for school project!